radifar/molecool_test/README.md

 A Python package for analyzing and visualizing xyz files.
 For MolSSI Workshop Python Package development workshop.

+This repository is currently under development.
+To do a development install, download this repository and type

+`pip install -e .`

+in the repository directory.

 ### Copyright

 Copyright (c) 2021, Muhammad Radifar